 - 6.1 The Development Plan comprises the Places and Policies Local Plan 2020 and the Core Strategy Review 2022.
-The Folkestone & Hythe District Core Strategy Review was adopted by Council on 30 March 2022.
-There is a period of six weeks during which any person aggrieved by the adoption may make an application to the High Court under Section 113 of the Planning and Compulsory Purchase Act 2004.
-This period will elapse on 11 May 2022. - 6.2 The relevant development plan policies are as follows:-
+The Folkestone & Hythe District Core Strategy Review was adopted by Council on 30 March 2022. - 6.2 The relevant development plan policies are as follows:-